What Is A Serious Relationship And Can You Prepare?

 • Relationship dynamics: Setting ground rules for interacting with family members, exes, and friends

-Before getting serious with your partner, try to revisit your boundaries together.
-Now may be a good opportunity if you haven't discussed them before.
+Before getting serious in your relationship with your partner, try to revisit your boundaries together.
+Now may be a good opportunity if you haven't discussed the boundaries in your relationship before.

 When it comes to making your relationship successful, it can be helpful to take initiative.
-If there are any unresolved issues between you and your partner, work on addressing them as you move into the next phase.
+If there are any unresolved issues between you and your partner, work on addressing these relationship issues as you move into the next phase.

 You might also consider making a plan for approaching the daily aspects of your relationship, such as: